Temporary changes to registration and other applications

 How can I get further information?

-If you would like further information about your application, or if you have a concern about our decision to stop accepting new applications, you can contact [email protected].
+If you would like further information about your application, or if you have a question about our decision to stop accepting new applications, you can contact [email protected].

 Describe your experience of using this website